 The Presidents of Syria and Iraq met in Baghdad over the weekend (16-17 June) to approve a constitutional formula for the projected union between their two countries.

-The Presidents of Syria and Iraq met in Baghdad over the weekend (16-17 June) to approve a constitutional formula for the projected union between their two countries.
+Background: The Presidents of Syria and Iraq met in Baghdad over the weekend (16-17 June) to approve a constitutional formula for the projected union between their two countries.
 The talks are apparently aimed at full union rather than a looser Federal or Con-federal joining.

 SYNOPSIS: The original moves began after the Camp David summit meeting, which resulted in a peace agreement between Israel and Egypt.
 Both Iraq and Syria were united in their bitter opposition to the agreement.
 President Al Bakr greeted his guest on Sunday at the start of six hours of private talks.